Erudika/paraio.org/src/monolite/partials/033-restauth.md

 After you call `paraClient.signIn()` and the request succeeds, the client caches the access token and **all subsequent requests** to the API will include that token until `paraClient.signOut()` is called.
 This is different from the normal operation using access and secret keys.
-Tokens can only authenticate users.
+Usually, tokens are used to authenticate users, unless they are "super" tokens, which can authenticate apps (see below).

 To get or set access tokens use: